 *How do I get the pretty top on the bread?

-If you want sesame seeds, poppy seeds, sunflower seeds, and/or oatmeal on top of the finished loaf, just brush or spray water on top of the risen loaf and sprinkle with seeds just before putting it in the oven.
+If you want sesame seeds, poppy seeds, sunflower seeds, and/or oatmeal on top of the finished loaf, just sprinkle on top of the wet dough after you shape it.
+Or you can wet the top of the risen loaf and sprinkle it on just before sliding into the oven.

-After sprinkling on the seeds, you can slash 1/2″ deep with a knife that has been dipped in flour (to make it slide easier) or snip the top of the dough with scissors.
+After sprinkling on the seeds, you can slash 1/2″ deep with a knife that has been dipped in flour (to make it cut more easily) or snip the top of the dough with scissors.
 If you have flour coated your bread dough, and slice through it, it makes a pretty top!
-(See photo above for flour coated bread.)
+(See photo above for flour-coated bread.)